novuhq/mongo-to-D2/readme.md

 ## Database Setup

-Do to mongo having no actual relational data in the database, we have to rely on naming to set up our correlation.
+Due to mongo having no actual relational data in the database, we have to rely on naming to set up our correlation.
 For example, if we have a collection named "templates" and a document links to its id then we expect the document to contain a field called "_templateId".